silviaegt/iLCM_notes/README.md

 ### 2.1 CSV file
 1. The input csv files need to be stored in the directory: `/home/username/.iLCM/data/import_data/` .
 For pre-processed data (iLCM style) it should be stored in "
-3. The csv files will then be displayed inside the import subtab.
+2. The csv files will then be displayed inside the import subtab.
 You have to choose one of them and then click the import button.
-4. Once the file is loaded into the tool, you can either check whether the data is imported correctly or directly start the mapping.
+3. Once the file is loaded into the tool, you can either check whether the data is imported correctly or directly start the mapping.

+after pre-processing with R

 ### Metadata